googleapis/google-cloud-dotnet/NEWAPI.md

 ```

 The generation tooling *does* clone the repo for you.
 This will also
-validate that your environment is working.
-That command should end
+validate that your environment is working, as well as fetching and
+building the C# microgenerator.
+By generating an existing API, you
+can isolate any possible problems with the new API from any possible
+environmental issues.

+Note that the first run can take a few minutes, due to cloning
+repositories, restoring packages and building the microgenerator.
+Subsequent runs should be significantly quicker.

-with:
+That command should end with:

 ```text
 Generating Google.Cloud.Speech.V1